MichalGabrick/MichalGabrick/README.md

 ### Hey there!

+- I'm currently a Freshman at the University of Texas at Austin, interested in Computer Science, Mathematics, and Finance!
-- Currently, I'm learning the basics of computer science and data science.
-I am also working through the Odin Project, CS50x, and CS 303E at the University of Texas at Austin.
+-  Right now, I'm learning the basics of computer science and data science.
+I am also working through the Odin Project, CS50x, and CS50AI.